Frequently Asked Questions

 What will the weather be like?

 Winters in southern Baja are quite pleasant with blue skies and mild temperatures.
-Rain is rare in February.
-Expect daytime temperatures to be 65-75℉ (18-24℃), and nighttime temperatures from 50-60℉ (10-15 ℃) on the coasts and 35-50℉ (1-10 ℃) in the mountain camps.
+Rain is rare in Baja.
+Expect daytime temperatures to be 65-75℉ (18-24℃), and night time temperatures from 50-60℉ (10-15 ℃) and one night at the top of the mountain where temperature can drop at night to 23-32℉ (-5-0 ℃)

 What is the trail like?